Principal listing and maintenance requirements and procedures

 • Any controlling shareholder(s) must not in any way dispose of any of its interest in the issuer until 36 months after the date of listing.

-• Other shareholders, directors, supervisors, and senior executives of the company must not in any way dispose of any of their interests in the issuer, until 12 months after the date of listing.
+• Other shareholders, directors, and senior executives of the company must not in any way dispose of any of their interests in the issuer, until 12 months after the date of listing.

 Currency.
 The currency denomination of securities traded on the PRC Main Board is RMB (¥).
 The ordinary shares (A-shares) of companies must be subscribed and traded in RMB (¥) at present.
 The foreign-invested shares (B-shares) of companies may be subscribed and traded in foreign currencies.